aclisp/hiredispool/experimental/redisclient/README.md

 # hiredispool [Experimental]

-The code here can only be run along with the C++ framework.
+The code here can only be run along with our in-house C++ framework.